Merseyrail: Performance

 Merseyrail has publicly committed to aiming to be the best train operating company in the United Kingdom.

 In February 2010, Merseyrail was named the most reliable operator of trains in the United Kingdom, with a reliability average of 96.33% during 2009–2010, the highest ever achieved by any United Kingdom train operator.

 In 2023, Merseyrail was audited by the UK Government Office of Road & Rail; it found poor performance with 26.2% of trains being delayed by 4 or more minutes and a cancellation rate of 2.2%, an increase of 1.1% on the previous year.

 In the year from April 2023 to March 2024, the network carried 28.3 million passengers over 511 million passenger kilometres, lower than the pre-COVID-19 peak of 30.6 million passengers over 556 million passenger kilometres in the year 2019–2020.

 In 2025, the annual Transport Focus Rail User Survey gave Merseyrail an overall satisfaction score of 93%, with an 89% satisfaction rating for punctuality and reliability.
 Also in 2025, the company won a National Rail Award in the "Great Place to Work" category, with the judges commenting on the "good employee engagement" and "industry-leading flexible workplace initiatives".

 Accidents and incidents

-On 26 October 2005, a Merseyrail Class 508 train de-railed in a tunnel on the approach to Liverpool Central underground station.
+On 26 October 2005, a Merseyrail Class 508 train derailed in a tunnel on the approach to Liverpool Central underground station.
 All 119 passengers and train crew were evacuated safely; only the guard was injured.
 The cause was determined to be rail gauge spread caused by poor maintenance.